skarpushin/summerb/summerb-easycrud/README.md

+**TBD**: Update this page as impl significantly evolved since this page was written

 # EasyCrud overview
 [![Maven](https://img.shields.io/maven-central/v/com.github.skarpushin/summerb-easycrud)](https://mvnrepository.com/artifact/com.github.skarpushin/summerb-easycrud)
 [![javadoc](https://javadoc.io/badge2/com.github.skarpushin/summerb-easycrud/javadoc.svg)](https://javadoc.io/doc/com.github.skarpushin/summerb-easycrud)
 [![Join the chat at https://gitter.im/summerb-community/community](https://badges.gitter.im/summerb-community/community.svg)](https://gitter.im/summerb-community/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## What EasyCrud is offering?
-A way how to quickly boostrap your CRUD code and a way how to naturally evolve it later.
+It is offering a way how to quickly boostrap your CRUD code and a how to naturally evolve it later.

 It simplifies your usual CRUD implementations on **Facade**, **Service** and **Repository** layers and it gives an opinionated view on how **i18n**, **validation** and **authorization** should be handled.

 Although it provides many features built-in, it allows you to change many (almost all) aspects of it's implementation.
-All you need to do is to inject corresponding strategy.
+All you need to do is to inject corresponding strategy and/or subclass some default implementation.

 ## How it compares to alternatives?
 To give you a quick outlook on where it belongs on a data access landscape:
  * It gives you more data-related features than **Spring Data Repositories**
- * But it gives you less data-related features than **Hibernate**
+ * It gives you less data-related features than **Hibernate**

-But it gives you more than both (Spring Data Repositories and Hibernate) when it comes to **i18n**, **validation**, **authorization** and **extensibility**
+ * It gives you more than both (Spring Data Repositories and Hibernate) when it comes to **i18n**, **validation**, **authorization** and **extensibility**

 ## Tested with
  * MariaDB (MySQL)